alan-turing-institute/EduCrawler/README.md

 | Research Engineering | project    | Tomas Lazauskas | $300.00          | $166.90            | done             | Tomas Lazauskas     | ***                                  | Active                | 2020-09-30                 | ['***']                                      | 2020-09-30 10:25:27.822008 |
 +----------------------+------------+-----------------+------------------+--------------------+------------------+---------------------+--------------------------------------+-----------------------+----------------------------+----------------------------------------------+----------------------------+
 ```

+## Getting help
+If you found a bug or need support, please submit an issue [here](https://github.com/tomaslaz/EduCrawler/issues/new).

+## How to contribute
+We welcome contributions!
+If you are willing to propose new features or have bug fixes to contribute, please submit a pull request [here](https://github.com/tomaslaz/EduCrawler/pulls).